Rh Incompatibility and Isoimmunization

 - Exchange transfusion—replacing baby's blood with blood with Rh-negative blood cells

-If a mother is at risk for Rh incompatibility an injection of
+If a mother is at risk for Rh incompatibility, then an injection of

 Rho immune globulin